pablohga/fumeiroweb/README.md

 ## :satellite: Connecting with the server API

-1. Follow the instructions on [delivery-api](https://github.com/CaioQuirinoMedeiros/delivery_api) to have the server up and running
+1. Follow the instructions on [fumeiroapi]API to have the server up and running
 2. Create a _.env_ file and set a variable `REACT_APP_API_URL` with the value of your server url

 - It should looks like this: `CREATE_APP_API_URL=http://127.0.0.1:3333`